endonend/Hains-Point/readme.md

 - Added upgrade note to Readme (save your settings prior to upgrading!)
 - Added some CSS for blockquote captions (wrap your blockquote captions/citations and add the class .blockquote-footer), pre styling, horizontal rule styling, and image captions (wrap your image captions and add the class .image-footer)

+**2022.1.3 - March 2, 2022**

+- Fixed an issue with empty Featured and Asides categories causing build errors.

 Base theme files forked from [Cypress for Micro.blog](https://github.com/cdevroe/cypress-microblog) by Colin Devroe -- to learn Hugo templating.